Scouts BSA Troop 1029

 Merit Badges and Requirements

-To embark on a merit badge is to explore new ideas, find new interests, and develop new relationships with your adult counselors.
+To embark on a merit badge is to explore new ideas and find new interests.
 Advancement is just a bonus in all of this.
 Not all merit badges are equally hard or time consuming for every scout.
-This will vary by scout based on age, level of interest, and/or experiences.
+They vary by scout based on age, level of interest, and/or experiences.
+Before starting any merit badge, you should discuss with your Scoutmaster on the details and time-frame you plan to have to work on the MB.
+After making your decision, the Troop Advancement Chair or Scoutmaster can help you with finding a counselor.

-Below is a suggested guide of merit badges based on age and/or rank level.
-Each level is based on the amount of work involved or required.
-Again, it is recommended that you go to Scouting.org to view/download the most up-to-date list and requirements.
+Scouting.org has the most up-to-date list of all the merit badges and their requirements.
+Below is a suggested guide based on the amount of work involved or required.
+It is recommended that you go to Scouting.org to view/download the most up-to-date list and requirements.

 Merit Badges